 - Customer Support: Even with a user-friendly Account System, one could still run into unexpected bumps in the road.
 At 3Play Media, our customers have access to an account manager, a knowledgeable support team, and a robust library of resources to answer any and all questions.

 - Easy Account Management: Once 3Play Media sets a customer up with an account, you can rest assured that captioning won’t be a complicated endeavor.
 3Play Media wants customers to feel at ease when using the Account System, that means no complicated processes.
 Each account can support multiple users, departments, and permissions.
 Account admins can control user access to any of the core account functions like invoices & billing, uploading, editing, publishing control, and user management.

-- GSA Approved Vendor: 3Play Media is a GSA approved vendor and can work with local governments to meet their unique needs.
-We also offer flexible billing which allows customers to set up project level billing, meaning you can bill departments separately and control access to billing information.
+- Flexible Billing: 3Play Media offers flexible billing which allows customers to set up project level billing, meaning you can bill departments separately and control access to billing information.

 - Video Platform Integrations: As mentioned previously, 3Play Media wants the captioning process to be simple.
 That’s why we offer one-click solutions for most major video platforms and lecture capture systems to completely automate your captioning workflow.